cargomedia/janus-gateway-ruby/README.md

 ws = JanusGateway::Transport::WebSocket.new('ws://localhost:8188/janus')
 client = JanusGateway::Client.new(ws)

+_self = self
+client.on :open do
-JanusGateway::Resource::Session.new(client).create.then do |session|
+  JanusGateway::Resource::Session.new(_self.client).create.then do |session|
     JanusGateway::Resource::Plugin.new(session, JanusGateway::Plugin::Rtpbroadcast.plugin_name).create.then do |plugin|
       JanusGateway::Plugin::Rtpbroadcast::Resource::Mountpoint.new(plugin, 'test-mountpoint').create.then do |mountpoint|
         # do something with mountpoint
       end
     end
   end
+end

+client.connect
 ```